An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 Pustular psoriasis can also accompany other forms of psoriasis and can be very severe.

 Psoriatic arthritis (PsA) is an inflammatory condition that leads to stiff, tender, and inflamed joints.
-Estimates on its prevalence among people with psoriasis range from 2 - 42%.
-Psoriasis patients who also have AIDS and people with severe psoriasis are at higher risk for developing PsA.
+About 10% to 20% of people with psoriasis develop psoriatic arthritis.
+People with psoriasis who also have AIDS and people with severe psoriasis are at a higher risk for developing PsA.

-PsA is often divided into five forms.
+PsA is often divided into 5 forms.
 The forms differ according to the location and severity of the affected joint:

-- Symmetric PsA: Symptoms occur in the same location on both sides of the body.
+- Symmetric PsA.
+Symptoms occur in the same location on both sides of the body.
 The condition usually affects multiple joints.
-In about half of the cases, symmetric PsA will get worse.
+In about one half of the cases, symmetric PsA will get worse.
 The condition is very similar to, but less disabling than, rheumatoid arthritis.
 The psoriasis itself is often severe.
+The fingers can take on the classic sausage digit appearance if both the proximal and distal interphalangeal joints are involved.

-- Distal interphalangeal predominant (DIP): DIP involves the joints of the fingers and toes closest to the nail.
-It occurs in about 5% of PsA cases.
+- Distal interphalangeal predominant (DIP).
+DIP involves the joints of the fingers and toes closest to the nail.
+It occurs in about 5% of PsA cases and is often associated with psoriatic nail involvement.

-- PsA in the spine: Inflammation in the spinal column (spondylitis) is the primary symptom in about 5% of PsA cases.
-Such patients may have stiffness and burning sensations in the neck, lower back, sacroiliac, or spinal vertebrae.
-The spine can be involved in many patients with PsA, even though stiffness and burning sensations in these areas are not the primary symptoms.
+- PsA in the spine.
+Inflammation in the spinal column (spondylitis) is the primary symptom in about 5% of PsA cases.
+Such people may have stiffness and burning sensations in the neck, lower back, sacroiliac, or spinal vertebrae.
+The spine can be involved in many people with PsA, even though stiffness and burning sensations in these areas are not the primary symptoms.
 When it affects the spine, psoriatic arthritis most frequently targets the sacrum (the lowest part of the spine).
 Movement is difficult.
+This may be associated with inflammatory bowel disease.

 People who start to smoke after developing psoriasis may delay the onset of psoriatic arthritis.
 However, research has also linked smoking to an increased risk of psoriasis, and because smoking causes serious health problems, it should not be considered as a way to delay this type of psoriasis.